meihonggao/GAE-LGA/README.md

 ## Results
 This directory shows the output of the model
-### 1---This directory is used to store the experimental results of the LncRNA2Target dataset.
+### 1: This directory is used to store the experimental results of the LncRNA2Target dataset.
   * train_rec_pre.txt
   * train_perform.txt
   * train_fpr_tpr.txt